 We all met at Heathrow, and rented a van to take Dave and Steve plus all the bikes up to Inverness.
 Kate and Samy flew to Aberdeen, and thence by rail also to Inverness.
 There was a “small” 5 hour delay in that the bikes of both Kate and Samy did not make it onto their plane from Toronto!
 Luckily, there was another same day flight later!
 We spent the night in Inverness where Dave and Steve arrived after midnight, having driven with only a few short fueling stops.
 Despite the late night, we were all ready early next morning, panniers packed and ready for the trip to John O’Groats.
 We were collected from the hotel by The John O’Groats Bike Transport Co. to transport both ourselves and bikes to John O’Groats.
 What a great service and we thoroughly recommend them!

 It is a very long way from Vancouver to Cape Town, but both us and Dave’s bicycle did just that!
 The event was the The Cape Argus Cycle Tour which is a 109 km one-day race (or fun ride!) around the picturesque Cape Penninsula, and there were 37,000 entries!
 The pros start at 6:15 am, then the rest of us start in groups of 600 every 4 minutes thereafter.
 Dave started at 7:44 am and headed off into a day of cycling in temperatures of “only” 29º C. Unlike the 2012 race, there were only a few cases of heatstroke, and Dave had no cramp problems.
-However, as previously, started into a 45kph headwind that blew all day!
+However, as previously, stated into a 45kph headwind that blew all day!

 This is a great event with the roads completely closed to all traffic from start to finish.
 Crowds lined the route cheering us, holding street parties, cheerleaders, etc. all the way!